ToyotaCRDL/mahos/docs/_sources/overview.rst.txt

 What is this?
 -------------

-MAHOS is a library to create distributed measurement automation systems.
+MAHOS is a framework for building distributed measurement automation systems.
-The experimental researchers often face challenges building up the systems to automate their measurement procedures in physical science & engineering, or related areas.
+The experimental researchers often face challenges building up systems consisting of multiple instruments or computers to automate their measurement procedures in physical science and engineering, or related areas.
-This library tries to help ease these processes by providing simple framework.
+We believe that a distributed system would be a better solution for complex measurement automation than the monolithic one.
-The distributed architecture is adopted to help writing debuggable, testable, and maintainable programs.
+MAHOS is created to provide a flexible framework for constructing distributed systems, and to help write debuggable, testable, and maintainable measurement automation codes.

 Nodes and clients
 ^^^^^^^^^^^^^^^^^